 We are extremely proud of all our pupils and we hope that you visit the different sections of this website to find out about the varied opportunities they enjoy which enrich their learning as well as supporting their academic achievements.

 We assess pupils' progress and attainment throughout their primary career to enable us to provide the next steps of learning for all our pupils.
 This happens as part of the everyday routines of learning in the classroom and the children are also part of this process as they evaluate their learning against the learning objectives and success criteria.
 The children also undertake statutory tests at key points during their time at school and this data is reported to parents/carers and the DfE.
 Parents/carers will have the opportunity to discuss their child's progress with the class teacher at formal consultation sessions in the Autumn and Spring Terms and will receive an Annual Summary Report in the Summer Term each year.
 We also organise Open Sessions when parents/carers are invited to visit the classrooms and look at the work with their children.
 There are also many other opportunities, to come into school, to share in the celebration of learning with us all.

 Pupils in year 1 (and eligible older pupils) undertake the statutory phonics test on a one-to-one to basis during the Summer Term.
 Results are reported to parents/carers and the local authority.

-Teacher assessment is the main focus for end of Key Stage 1 assessment and reporting and
+Teacher assessment is the main focus for the end of Key Stage 1 assessment and reporting and

 is carried out as part of teaching and learning.
 The statutory National Curriculum tasks and tests must be administered to all eligible children, in year 2, in Reading, and Mathematics.
 They provide a snapshot of a child's attainment at the end of the key stage, assessed against age-related expectations.